 The cost depends on your installer and the price per watt for your solar panels.
 It also has to do with the size and style of your roof.
 In general, prices range from $15,000 to $25,000 for residential solar panel installations before factoring in the solar ITC and other local rebates and incentives.

 Is solar power a good investment in Florida?

 You’ll want to factor in your own location and the weather there.
 You should also think about your own energy usage and how much your solar panels will generate.
-In many cases, though, solar panels in Florida have a payback period of under 10 years, leaving 10 or more years of “free” energy afterward for you.
-This makes them a good investment for many people.
+In many cases, though, solar panels in Florida have a payback period of under 10 years, leaving 10 or more years of “free” energy afterwards.
+This makes them a good investment for many consumers who live in Florida.

 Where can I find a good solar panel installer in Florida?

 Florida offers a variety of good solar panel installers.
 Be sure to do your research before signing a contract with an installer.
 Read reviews, ask for customer references, and research the company’s track record before making your decision.
 SaveOnEnergy offers a host of tips and guides to make understanding the solar panel industry easier.